 Equipment · committed · confidence 0.83

 Generated from the Hyphae knowledge graph.
+Drafted by

 A manually or mechanically operated air-pumping device used to force air into a forge, bloomery furnace, or similar combustion vessel to increase temperature beyond what natural draft can achieve.
 In bloomery iron smelting, bellows are the primary means of supplying the oxygen needed for charcoal combustion and establishing the reducing CO atmosphere.
 Traditional bellows are constructed from leather (the flexible chamber) mounted on a wooden board frame with a valve system.
 The double-action bellows (two-chamber) delivers a continuous airstream; single-action designs deliver pulsed air.